 Trey Brock is a graduate of Hillsdale College and has a master’s degree in moral theology from Holy Apostles College and Seminary.
 He participated in the Kansas City Chiefs rookie mini-camp in 2019 and played one year of professional football in Europe.
 He spent nearly five years in Catholic media as a producer and writer, and also has four years’ experience as a high school coach in the Archdiocese of Detroit.
 Trey is currently a youth director in the Archdiocese of Galveston-Houston, and lives just outside of Houston with his wife, Maddy, and their newborn baby girl.

 get startedEducation is the first step of Guerrilla Athletics, for it is through the intellect that man determines his ultimate goal.
-Our coaching model first sharpens the athlete’s intellect, teaching him how to use fitness, competition, and sport in accord with Catholic teleology.
+Our model first sharpens the athlete’s mind, teaching him how to use competition and sport in harmony with his body and soul.

 In 1905, Pope Pius X identified competitive sport as "the material exercises of the body [that] will admirably influence the exercises of the spirit."
 In 1945, Pope Pius XII identified competitive sport as a school of "all natural virtues, but which provide[s] the supernatural virtues with a solid foundation."
 And in 1985, Pope John Paul II identified competitive sport as "the practice of Christian virtues, a school of religious education."

-Guerrilla Athletics builds on what the 20th-century popes have said and provides sportsmen with a theory of athletics that is rooted in ancient philosophy and theology.
+Guerrilla Athletics builds on what the 20th-century popes have said and provides sportsmen with a theory of athletics that, while rooted in ancient philosophy and theology, is meant to be applied in the modern world.

 “Amet minim mollit non deserunt ullamco est sit aliqua dolor do amet sint.
 Velit officia consequat duis enim velit mollit.
 Exercitation veniam consequat.”